Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/Concept of connection.md

 - they are also connected to the elements and when they are physically in contact with them they know their "memories?" (like the path the river has followed, the materials something is made out of etc.)
 - they also have established portals to other planes
 - they made all the pathways connecting other cities.

+The key is a string of words or some specific language